 Cherish the million-dollar expression on your child’s face as he serves tiny pieces into your plates.
 There’s a lot that kids can learn while cooking.
 Besides learning the names of the ingredients, kids also learn to limit wastage.

 Skidos interactive learning games are helping kids all across the globe stay healthy while stuck indoors due to the pandemic.
 Now since it’s Easter time, your child’s favourite animal for the week is rabbit.
-Interestingly, SKIDOS games including Rabbit Rescue help kids master their mathematics skills and develop their interest in coding.
+Interestingly, SKIDOS games including Rabbit Rescue help kids master their mathematics skills.

 Take advantage of the opportunities you get to engage with your child that lifts their spirits during pandemic.